The 5 Best Paid Survey Sites for 2023

 6. 6.
 LifePoints

-SurveyJunkie is the online survey arm of ActiveMeasure and they are a survey company that only does surveys – no points for answering emails, watching videos, or fulfilling offers you have to cancel.
+SurveyJunkie is a survey company that only does surveys – no points for answering emails, watching videos, or fulfilling offers you have to cancel.
+It’s just surveys.

 They offer all kinds of market research surveys from those you complete in a few minutes online to those that involve a journal, a phone call, or testing out a product.
 You get to choose what you’re interested in so if you want a phone survey, you can take a phone survey (if you qualify).